amartincolby/Rust-Quick-Guide/README.md

     let immutable_value = 42;

-    /* NOTE: The above binding is an evaluation, meaning the right-hand side is an expression.
+    /* NOTE: The above binding is an "evaluation," meaning the right-hand side is an "expression."
 Expressions are code that return a value.
 The majority of Rust code statements are expressions.
 The above is identical to: */

     let immutable_value = { 42 };

+    /* The above code is short but expressions can be long and have multiple sub-expressions and side-effects.

-    /* This also illustrates a concept in Rust called variable shadowing.
+    This also illustrates a concept in Rust called variable shadowing.
 This is far from unique to Rust but allows an engineer to re-declare a variable and have the new value apply henceforth.
-Shadowing allows the type to be changed because, even though the name is the same, it is actually a _different_ identifier, which is why we can re-declare the value as mutable. */
+Shadowing allows the type to be changed because, even though the identifier name is the same, it is actually a _different_ identifier, which is why we can re-declare the value as mutable. */

     let mut immutable_value = 2001;

     // A mutable value is created with the `mut` modifier.
-    // Mutable values must still abide by the type of the original binding. let mut mutable_value = 42;
+    // New values must still abide by the type of the original binding. let mut mutable_value = 42;
     mutable_value = 2001;